nfaltermeier/lol-database/README.md

 # League of Legends Database
-A database designed to store information about the 2021 League of Legends Championship Series tournament matches.
+A database, REST API, and webpage designed to store information about the 2021 League of Legends Championship Series tournament matches.
 This is a project for our databases class.

 ## Technical Details
 ### Frontend